RafRomB/imml/docs/auto_tutorials/cluster_incomplete_mmd.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 43-54
+GENERATED FROM PYTHON SOURCE LINES 43-53

 Step 2: Load the dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^
 For reproducibility, we generate a small synthetic classification dataset and split the features into two modalities (Xs[0], Xs[1]).
-Optional: set a random_state for reproducibility (we do below).

 Using your own data:

 - Represent your dataset as a Python list Xs, one entry per modality.
 - Each Xs[i] should be a 2D array-like (pandas DataFrame or NumPy array) of shape (n_samples, n_features_i).
-- All modalities must refer to the same samples and be aligned by row order or index.
+- All modalities must refer to the same samples and be aligned by row.

 ..
-GENERATED FROM PYTHON SOURCE LINES 54-65
+GENERATED FROM PYTHON SOURCE LINES 53-64

 .. code-block:: Python